Kwasi633/AJ90JS/aboutJs.md

 2. Setup auto-update 🚀 for number of articles I will read daily from [daily.dev](https://daily.dev/) to my github account using Github Actions.
 ![Added devCard to github account]('../../devCard.png')

+- Created a new repo for the AJ90JS Challenge!
+1. I will document my progress for each section on a dedicated branch.

 - Learn README file markdowns from Ajay Yadav to write this content now as I will be using it to document my journey.